-It was in October, that Grant Thornton UK LLP, were appointed administrators for QuickQuid.
+In October, Grant Thornton UK LLP was appointed administrators for QuickQuid.
 You might recognise the name from my articles about the Wonga payout.

 “Chris Laverty, Trevor O’Sullivan and Andrew Charters of Grant Thornton UK LLP were appointed as joint administrators of CashEuroNet UK LLC on 25 October 2019 (the Joint Administrators).
 The company traded at Casheuronetuk.co.uk, Quickquid.co.uk, Onstride.co.uk and Poundstopocket.co.uk in the UK and provided lending services to the UK consumer market.

 There will be no new lending activity; and

 All outstanding loans remain subject to the terms agreed with the Company and borrowers should continue to make payments in the usual way according to the Company’s terms and conditions.

 The Joint Administrators will conduct an orderly wind down of the business, sale of the assets and start the process of identifying all creditors, in accordance with their statutory obligations.

 The Joint Administrators will continue to work closely with the Financial Conduct Authority (FCA) as the administration process progresses, supporting customers where possible during this period.

 All outstanding loans remain subject to the terms agreed with CashEuroNet, QuickQuid, On Stride Financial and Pounds to Pocket and customers should continue to make payments in the usual way.
 Those customers with complaints should continue to approach the company in administration.
 These complaints will then be assessed and if valid dealt with as unsecured creditors of the administration estate.”

 The Joint Administrators’ notices of extension of administration and intention to declare a dividend – 15 July 2020